 - Newest (20.10.2020) OTA: Download Link

 - boot.img (stock): Download Link

 - boot.img (patched, checked, working): Download Link

 What are these three files?
-Well, if you prefer to root your device, then you have to download the stock firmware or OTA package of your device.
+If you prefer to root your device, you have to download your device’s stock firmware or OTA package.
 After this, you have to extract the stock boot.img file from the firmware.
 And finally, you patch this stock boot.img file via Magisk.

 STEP 1: Unlock Bootloader OnePlus 8T

-- Connect your device to PC via USB cable (USB Debugging should be enabled).
+- Connect your device to the PC via USB cable (USB Debugging should be enabled).

 - Now head over to the platform-tools folder, type in CMD in the address bar, and hit Enter.
 This will launch the Command Prompt.

 - Execute the following command to boot your device to Fastboot Mode: